Regional Resource Navigator

 - Efficient with office software: Word, Excel, Gmail/Google Drive

-- Ability to travel throughout the district and state; must have reliable means of transportation
+- Ability to travel throughout the district and state; must have reliable means of transportation (Mileage reimbursement is provided)

 - Able to work evenings and weekends

 Education and Experience Required:

 - Bachelor’s Degree or compensatory experience

 - Non-profit experience preferred

 - Certification as a Peer Specialist (CPS), Certified Peer Specialist-Youth (CPS-Y), or Certified Peer Specialist-Parent (CPS-P) preferred

 - The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

 - While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee frequently is required to stand; walk; use hands to finger, handle or feel; and reach with hands and arms.
 Lift up to 25 pounds.

 - Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.